You are using an outdated browser. Please upgrade your browser to improve your experience.

 By the Numbers

-to date by the Mote-FWC Florida Red Tide Mitigation & Technology Development Initiative as of fall 2023.
+to date by the Mote-FWC Florida Red Tide Mitigation & Technology Development Initiative.

-from spotted eagle rays, Atlantic stingrays and cownose rays for bioactivity against 3 human cell lines by Mote and University of South Florida.
+analyzed by Mote scientists from Sarasota and the Florida Keys to help understand seawater chemistry changes and their impacts on ecosystems. cownose rays for bioactivity against 3 human cell lines by Mote and University of South Florida.
 Studying venom can lead to discovering novel drugs.

 100